econsus/Wildfire_Prediction_System/Scripts/Machine Learning Paths/Data Filtering/README.txt

 How to use:

-1. combine_csv with 5 file.
+1. only use with up to 1 day worth of files.
 2. resulting in 1 file called combine_csv.csv
 3. filter the combine_csv.csv
 4. resulting in filtered_data.csv